Over the past few months, our relationship to healthcare has changed — from telemedicine visits to wearing masks in public places.

 A New Future for Healthcare

 Despite years of digital pushback, COVID has finally accelerated the technologies that were already in place and ready to be implemented.
 Daniel says the value of these technologies is in removing duplication and streamlining the sharing of information across platforms.
-Albert refers to this as “moving barriers to patient-centred care.”
+Albert refers to this as “moving barriers to patient-centered care.”

 Simply put, digital healthcare has put patients first.
 Now that patients and practitioners are seeing the benefits, it’s hard to imagine a future of healthcare that is not inherently digital.